 The Company has prepared the consolidated financial statements in this report in accordance with the FASB ASC.
 In preparing the consolidated financial statements, management makes estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 These estimates have been generally accurate in the past, have been consistent and have not required any material changes.
 There can be no assurances that actual results will not differ from those estimates.
-Certain accounting policies that require significant management estimates and are deemed critical to the Company's results of operations or financial position have been discussed with the Audit Committee of the Board of Directors and are described below.
+An accounting policy that requires significant management estimates and is deemed critical to the Company's results of operations or financial position has been discussed with the Audit Committee of the Board of Directors and is described below.

 Allowance for Loan Losses.
 The Company performs periodic and systematic detailed reviews of its loan portfolio to assess overall collectability.
 The level of the allowance for loan losses reflects management's estimate of the collectability of the loan portfolio.
 Although these estimates are based on established methodologies for determining allowance requirements, actual results can differ significantly from estimated results.
 These policies affect both segments of the Company.
 The impact and associated risks related to these policies on the Company's business operations are discussed in the "Provision and Allowance for Loan Losses" section of this report.
-The Company's estimates have been materially accurate in the past, and accordingly, the Company expects to continue to utilize the present processes.
+The Company's estimates have been materially accurate in the past, and accordingly, the Company expects to continue to utilize the present processes thru 2019, after which CECL will be adopted.